BrutalBotX/HW_2024_Test/README.md

 # HW_2024_Test

-Currently there's an issue which forbids the player speed to not load correctly in the built game (will try to fix it soon), it works properly in the scene view thogh!!
+Currently there's an issue which forbids the player speed to not load correctly in the built game (will try to fix it soon), it works properly in the game view thogh!!